 (Sams et al., 2006, p.
 273)

-There is some critic in using animals as means to various types of therapy in public settings including schools, hospitals, libraries, and psychological clinics.
-For example in the Middle East and Southeast Asia animals are considered unsanitary and do not get the same respect as the beloved pets in parts of Europe or North America.
+There is some critique in using animals as means to various types of therapy in public settings including schools, hospitals, libraries, and psychological clinics.
+For example, in the Middle East and Southeast Asia animals are considered unsanitary and do not get the same respect as the beloved pets in parts of Europe or North America.
 Parents of immigrant children from these parts of the world may or may not agree with animal-assisted therapy.
 Another controversy is children’s phobias with dogs and other critters.
 Oian argues that both reasons, as valid as they are, may need time and educating the public about the obvious level of success in children’s educations and SEL skills (Oian, 2007).
 Parents of immigrant children will be able to see their children’s success and may change their convictions.
-Carefully introduced children to the well trained dogs, even past bad dog experience, may reduce or even loose their phobias and become part of animal-assisted program.
+Carefully-introduced children to the well-trained dogs, even following a bad experience with a dog, may reduce or even lose their phobias and become part of an animal-assisted program.
 Overall research, however limited, is very promising so far.
 Even Sigmund Freud used his dog Jo-Fi in his therapy sessions.
 Freud observed his dog’s reactions to a level of tension of his patients.
 If Jo-Fi sat close to his patients, it was assumed that a patient’s tension level was less than when the dog chose to lay far away from the patient.

-In his article focusing on resilience, Masten and Motti-Stefanidi focus on the importance of relationships and their fundamental function in growing resilience (Masten & Motti-Stefanidi, 2009).
-Animals through ages have been perfect companions and due to lack of judgment and unconditional love they express to their owners, they can be very therapeutic.
-Pitt Meadows Secondary School’s Special Education Behavioural Classroom had a dog - Homer.
+In their article focusing on resilience, Masten and Motti-Stefanidi focus on the importance of relationships and their fundamental function in growing resilience (Masten & Motti-Stefanidi, 2009).
+Animals through the ages have been perfect companions and due to a lack of judgment and the unconditional love they express to their owners, they can be very therapeutic.
+Pitt Meadows Secondary School’s Special Education Behavioural Classroom had a dog named Homer.
 Students in this classroom came from different levels of experience.
-Most of them struggled with depression, leading to loneliness, withdrawal, and poor academic progress.
+Most of them struggled with depression leading to loneliness, withdrawal, and poor academic progress.
 They were lacking resilience.
-However, observed interacting with Homer, students were physically transformed.
-They would talk to him, feed him, use him as a pillow (with his full permission) and smiled, laughed, joked with their classmates.
+However, as I observed them interacting with Homer, students were physically transformed.
+They would talk to him, feed him, use him as a pillow (with his full permission) and smiled, laughed, and joked with their classmates.
 The transformation was fascinating.
-Homer represented that much needed relationship that these students needed to build their resilience.
+Homer represented that much-needed relationship that these students needed to build their resilience.

 Battistich and his colleagues comment: “a caring school community may be particularly beneficial for our most disadvantaged students” (Battistich et al., 1997, p.
 149).
 In this PMSS classroom the example of having Homer as an addition to the school’s climate has been very successful.
-Another teacher at Westview Secondary School has “baby-set” a Mexican Chihuahua named Tarzan for two months.
-Not only her special needs students benefited, but the whole school climate was changed when students were motivated to work on their academics in order to take Tarzan for his “bathroom” breaks and seemed to respect each other more with the dog’s presence.
-Still today go back to his owner, students frequently ask when is Tarzan coming back.
-Most importantly, principals of both schools could see benefits of dogs in classes meaning they could observe SEL in progress and believed in teachers’ competence and strategy – that suggests the safe, friendly school environment meeting SEL’s goals.
-Some biological changes were observed in the youth interacting with those dogs.
+As a teacher at Westview Secondary School, I have taken a friend’s Mexican Chihuahua named Tarzan into the classroom for two months.
+Not only my special needs students benefited, but the whole school climate changed when students were motivated to work on their academics in order to take Tarzan for his “bathroom” breaks and they seemed to respect each other more in the dog’s presence.
+A year after Tarzan had to go back to his owner, students still frequently asked when he would be coming back.
+Most importantly, principals of both PMSS and Westview saw the benefits of dogs in classes, meaning they could observe SEL in progress and believed in the teachers’ competence and strategy.
+Such trust suggests the safe, friendly school environment meeting SEL’s goals.
+Possibly, some biological changes were happening in the youth interacting with those dogs.